 Template Engine, XML-centric and attribute-driven

 FigDice is a templating engine for PHP.
-It differs from most of the popular template systems, in the way the presentation data are made available to templates: instead of pushing the data from Controller to View, you build Views that pull the data they need.
+It differs from most of the popular template systems, with regards to the way the presentation data are made available to the templates: instead of pushing the data from the Controller to the View, you build Views that pull the immutable data that they need.

 Try a Live Demo now!